MaheshIare/microservices-arch-demo/README.md

 1. **[cloud-config-repo](https://github.com/MaheshIare/cloud-config-repo)** : Git repo for storing the configurations of services

-2. **[cloud-config-server](https://github.com/MaheshIare/microservices-arch-demo/cloud-config-server)** : Custom spring boot based config server, implemented using [Spring cloud config server](https://cloud.spring.io/spring-cloud-config/reference/html/#_spring_cloud_config_server) for retrieving the application configuration
+2. **[cloud-config-server](https://github.com/MaheshIare/microservices-arch-demo/tree/master/cloud-config-server)** : Custom spring boot based config server, implemented using [Spring cloud config server](https://cloud.spring.io/spring-cloud-config/reference/html/#_spring_cloud_config_server) for retrieving the application configuration

-3. **[service-discovery-server](https://github.com/MaheshIare/microservices-arch-demo/service-discovery-server)** : Custom spring boot based service registry server, implemented using [Netflix Eureka server](https://cloud.spring.io/spring-cloud-netflix/reference/html/)
+3. **[service-discovery-server](https://github.com/MaheshIare/microservices-arch-demo/tree/master/service-discovery-server)** : Custom spring boot based service registry server, implemented using [Netflix Eureka server](https://cloud.spring.io/spring-cloud-netflix/reference/html/)

-4. **[zuul-api-gateway](https://github.com/MaheshIare/microservices-arch-demo/zuul-api-gateway)** : Custom spring boot based zuul api gateway, implemented using [Netflix Zuul](https://github.com/Netflix/zuul) for routing the requests to respective micro-service based on the path
+4. **[zuul-api-gateway](https://github.com/MaheshIare/microservices-arch-demo/tree/master/zuul-api-gateway)** : Custom spring boot based zuul api gateway, implemented using [Netflix Zuul](https://github.com/Netflix/zuul) for routing the requests to respective micro-service based on the path

-5. **[student-api-service](https://github.com/MaheshIare/microservices-arch-demo/student-api-service)** : A simple micro-service for exposing REST API's pertaining to Student datastore
+5. **[student-api-service](https://github.com/MaheshIare/microservices-arch-demo/tree/master/student-api-service)** : A simple micro-service for exposing REST API's pertaining to Student datastore

-6. **[course-api-service](https://github.com/MaheshIare/microservices-arch-demo/course-api-service)** : A simple micro-service for exposing REST API's pertaining to Course datastore
+6. **[course-api-service](https://github.com/MaheshIare/microservices-arch-demo/tree/master/course-api-service)** : A simple micro-service for exposing REST API's pertaining to Course datastore

 ## Note
-For demo purpose, i have bundled all the modules together and created a multi module project.
+For demo purpose, i bundled all the modules together and created a multi module project.
 But you have the flexibility of decoupling them and create CI-CD for each module independently.
 And as each module is independent of each other, we can simply get the artifact and deploy it onto any cloud env.

 ## Build instructions
 ```java